rsyncOSX/mydocsy/content/en/docs/settings/rsyncandpath.md

 lastmod = "2024-03-11"
 +++

-Settings are automatically saved when changed.
+Changes to settings are automatically saved.

 {{< figure src="/images/usersettings/settings.png" alt="" position="center" style="border-radius: 8px;" >}}

-### Version rsync
+#### Version rsync

-It is advised to install the latest version of `rsync` by Homebrew.
-RsyncUI discover what type of Mac you are on.
+It is recommended to install the latest version of `rsync` using Homebrew. `RsyncUI` will determine the type of Mac you are using.
 The default path for Homebrew is:

-- Intel based Mac is: `/usr/local/bin`
+- Intel-based Mac: `/usr/local/bin`
-- on the Apple Silicon: `/opt/homebrew/bin`.
+- Apple Silicon: `/opt/homebrew/bin`

-### Path rsync
+#### Path rsync

-The path for rsync is set to default values if rsync is installed by Homebrew, using default path or rsync as part your macOS.
-[The snapshot feature](/docs/snapshots/) require version 3.2.x of rsync.
+If `rsync` is installed by Homebrew, the path is set to the default value or `rsync` if it is part of your macOS.
+The *snapshot* feature requires version 3.2.x of `rsync`.

- If version of rsync is **not** installed by Homebrew set path to rsync.
+If the version of `rsync` is not installed by Homebrew, set the path to `rsync`.

- - if Rsync v3.x is `on` - set optional path if **NOT** by Homebrew
+- If `Rsync v3.x` is enabled, set the optional path if not installed by Homebrew.
- - any version of rsync should work, but only version 2.6.9 and last release of version 3.2.x are tested and verified
+- Any version of `rsync` will work, but only versions 2.6.9 and the latest release of version 3.2.x have been tested and verified.

-### Path for restore
+#### Path for restore

-- preset temporary path for restoring single files and catalogs
+- Preset temporary path for restoring single files and catalogs
-- preset temporary path for a full restore
+- Preset temporary path for a full restore

-### Mark days after
+#### Mark days after

-Tasks with older execute date than number of days are marked red.
+Tasks with an execution date older than the number of days are marked red.

-### Backup configurations
+#### Backup configurations

-You can any time backup the current setup, configurations and logs including all profiles by the `wrench` button.
-The backup executes a copy to your Documents catalog and postfixes the copy with a timestamp `-month-day-year/hour/minute`.
+You can backup the current setup, configurations, and logs, including all profiles, at any time by clicking the `wrench` button.
+The backup executes a copy to your Documents catalog and appends a timestamp `-month-day-year/hour/minute` to the copy.

-The backups is located in your Documents catalog: `$HOME/Documents/RsyncUIcopy-05-06-2024/08/21`
+The backups are located in your Documents catalog: `$HOME/Documents/RsyncUIcopy-05-06-2024/08/21`